 STORY STRUCTURE OF “DEEP HOLES”

-Sally’s weakness, therefore, is that she exists in service to her husband and family.
-Her husband is probably typical of his era — he considers the work of organising a picnic the wife’s job, but that extends far beyond just preparing the picnic.
+Sally’s shortcoming, therefore, is that she exists in service to her husband and family.
+Her husband is typical of his era — he considers the work of organising a picnic the wife’s job, but that extends far beyond just preparing the picnic.
 It extends to jobs he isn’t even aware exist: Remembering who likes how much mustard on their sandwich then divvying them up accordingly.
 The worry of danger nearby and the tug between being an ‘overly anxious mother’ and letting the children run free.

 These attitudes are conveyed via details such as who has packed the picnic, who carries the baby, who is worried about the boys, who looks at who in an attempt to keep the marriage alive.
-(Sally, in every case.)
+(Sally, in every instance.)
 The husband’s attitude towards breast-feeding is sadly still common today.
 Except now, unlike then (my mother’s era), women are roundly shamed for ‘choosing’ not to breastfeed.
 At least in the era after formula became available, switching to formula was considered a viable option.
-(This is not an argument in favour of formula — breastmilk is clearly the healthier choice when mothers are able to offer it.)
+(This is not an argument in favour of formula — breastmilk is clearly the healthier choice when breast-havers are able to offer it.)